Creative Ways to Overcome Talent Shortages

 One of the biggest reasons it’s hard to source skilled-trades workers is demographics: Economic Modeling Specialists International says almost 19 percent of all skilled-trades workers are nearing retirement age, and more than half are older than 45.
 There’s a shortage of workers anyway, and many of them aren’t in the top demographic for using social media.
 With these candidates, recruitment agencies may be more likely to rely on phone contact and other tactics to source them.

 But demographics can work the other way as well: Younger candidate pools tend to be more socially savvy.
-As millennials finish apprenticeships or university degrees, they’ll be looking for jobs online and perusing social media for opportunities.
+As millennials finish apprenticeships or trade-school degrees, they’ll be looking for jobs online and perusing social media for opportunities.
 Ensure your social recruiting includes skilled-trades targets to cast the net as widely as possible.

 Tech: Look at Portfolio Sites

 Finding people with IT skills is a perennial challenge — IT staff ranked second on Manpower’s list of hard-to-find candidates, and any recruitment agency knows that dealing with these talent shortages is a major issue for clients.
 One idea is to go where the candidates are — and it’s not always where you think.

 Instead of using traditional sites like LinkedIn, some people with strong technical skills congregate in specialized communities where they can showcase portfolios of their achievements.
 GitHub, for example, is an online community where software developers share ideas and show off their skills.
 These specialized sites can be a great place for recruiters to source highly skilled IT candidates.

 Sales: Build a Pipeline Before You Have a Need

 As part of your creative strategy, dedicate some time to looking for candidates when you don’t need them.
 This may seem counterintuitive — after all, you need candidates with skills now — but it’s important to spend part of your time building a bench of solid candidates to prepare for future needs.